business-science/tibbletime/cran-comments.md

 ## Release Summary
-This is the second release of tibbletime.
-This release introduces new functionality for changing periodicity, creating series, creating rolling functions and a number of other things.
-It also fixes a few bugs present in the initial release, and adds vignettes.
+This is the third release of tibbletime.
+This is a major release for the package and includes a number of breaking changes that have been well documented in the NEWS file.
+The changes promote a more flexible use with the dplyr package, and at this early stage in the package lifecycle no attempt at backwards compat was made.
+Users have been warned of this already, and initial feedback of the github development version has been positive.

 ## Test environments
 * local Windows install, R 3.4.1
-* local Mac install, R 3.4.1
+* local Mac install, R 3.4.3
-* ubuntu 12.04 (on travis-ci), R 3.4.1
+* ubuntu 12.04 (on travis-ci), R 3.4.3
 * win-builder (devel and release)

 ## R CMD check results

-On win-builder there were 2 errors and 1 warning, all related to a timezone error, "Evaluation error: Unrecognized timezone: "Europe/Berlin"."
-I do not think that this is caused by tibbletime.

 Otherwise there were no ERRORs, WARNINGs or NOTEs.